pluralsh/kubernetes-agent/pkg/agentcfg/agentcfg_proto_docs.md

 <a name="gitlab-agent-agentcfg-GitRefCF"></a>

 ### GitRefCF
-GitRef in the GitOps repository to fetch manifests from.
+GitRef in the repository to fetch manifests from.

 | Field | Type | Label | Description |